Step 3. Select Workloads to Process

 - From backups.
 You will browse for workloads in existing backups.
-Veeam Backup & Replication will search for restore points of the selected workloads in all backups of backup jobs created on the backup server and will copy the most recent restore points.
-You can limit the search scope by selecting only specific backup repositories for the backup copy job.
-For more information, see Select Source Backup Repositories.
+Veeam Backup & Replication will search for restore points of the selected workloads in all backups of backup jobs created on the external repositories and will copy the most recent restore points.
+You can limit the search scope by selecting only specific backup policies for the backup copy job.

-This source is the only available one for backup copy jobs that process backups of Amazon EC2 instances and Microsoft Azure VMs.
-You can select instances/VMs only from backups that are stored in external repositories.
+This source is only available for backup copy jobs that process backups of Amazon EC2 instances, Microsoft Azure and Google Cloud.

 You can use From backups source only if you have an external repository added to the backup infrastructure and have at least one backup file stored in it.

 - In the Add Objects window, select the necessary sources or workloads.

 - [For the immediate copy mode] If you have configured processing of transaction log backups in the source backup jobs, and want to copy these log backups to the target repository, select the Include database transaction log backups check box.

 If you delete the source backup job after creating the backup copy job, backup files will become orphaned.
 The orphaned backup files are displayed under the Backups > Disk (Orphaned) node.
 If the orphaned backup files were also stored in capacity tier or archive tier, they will also be displayed under the Backups > Object Storage (Orphaned) or Backups > Archive (Orphaned) nodes.
 The orphaned backup files can not be processed by any job.

 When you copy Veeam Agent backup jobs that process clusters with shared disks, the network traffic will be higher compared to the traffic sent when Veeam Agent backup jobs run.
 This is because Veeam Agent backup jobs send data of shared disks only with the owner node and then, within the target storage, clone this data to other nodes; whereas backup copy jobs send data as it is stored on the storage — each node with the cloned data.